Found in the chain of cays between

 East Caicos, Hog Cay is a 5500 acre (2225 hectare) uninhabited island.

 Hog Cay consists of several interesting and beautiful terrains.
 The southern half of the island features complex hills, reaching peaks of about 100 feet (30m).
 Pristine mangrove-lined channels, teeming with birds and marine life, wind their way through the north and east sides of the island, and extensive tidal flats lead off the west side.

 The importance of Hog Cay from an environmental perspective cannot be overstated.
 Almost every type of landscape common to the country can be found on the cay, including brackish ponds and

 Karst features.
 Due to the island’s isolated location, wildlife populations remain undisturbed.

 Because of the constant tidal water movement though the channels, the area is home to dense

-mangrove forests, which in turn shelter the young fish and conch life necessary to our healthy marine eco-system.
+mangrove forests, which in turn shelter the young fish and conch life necessary to our healthy marine ecosystem.

 1800s homestead ruins on Hog Cay, Turks and Caicos.

 On its west side, Hog Cay is flanked by the extensive White Salina Bank, one the single largest transitional tidal flats in the Turks and Caicos.
-This area supports a unvarying terrain of exposed soft limestone plane bedding interspersed with pockets of silty ground.
+This area supports an unvarying terrain of exposed soft limestone plane bedding interspersed with pockets of silty ground.